frederickobrien/the-whale-lines/news/person-learns-from-mistake.md

 A humble Illinois carpenter made history yesterday by becoming the first human this millennia to genuinely learn from a mistake.

 Leonard Hurst, 24, had been ostracised by friends and family after destroying the facade of a local family business in a fit of drunken rage.
-After reflecting on his actions he made a genuine effort to work on himself and avoid same mistake repeating itself in the future.
+After reflecting on his actions he made a genuine effort to work on himself and avoid the same mistake repeating itself in the future.

 Hurst said: “I looked at what happened, what I did, the context, and whatever else went on there was no escaping the fact there were things I could and should have done better.
 From now on, I will be better.”